 [03:58] Why It’s So Important to Practice Answering These Medical School Interview Questions

 I will soon be interviewing a student who went through the medical school interview process last year and had 5-7 interviews.
-She is a great students obviously as she got several interviews.
-She got a great story but she didn’t tell her story properly during the interviews.
-As a result, she didn’t get in anywhere.
+She is a great student obviously, as she got several interviews.
+She had a great story but she didn’t tell her story properly during the interviews.
+As a result, she didn’t get accepted anywhere.

 Then she worked with me and we did four mock interviews together.
-She reapplied and didn’t really change anything else in her application and then she got 5-6 acceptances to great MD schools.
+She reapplied and didn’t really change anything else in her application—she got 5-6 acceptances to great MD schools.
 She really turned it around because she prepared for the interview.

 5 Common Medical School Interview Questions and How to Answer Them

 [05:25] Question 1: Tell Me About Yourself

 99.9% of the time, I start my interviews with “tell me about yourself.”
 When I’m interviewing a student, I almost always start with that.
 It’s actually more of a statement than a question, but why is it such an important answer for you to give?The whole goal of this interview process is to not have it be an interview.
 You want it to be a conversation.Click To Tweet

 This is basically your opportunity to take charge of the conversation.
 The whole goal of this interview process is to not have it be an interview.
 You want it to be a conversation between you and that interviewer.
 Pretend like you’re sitting down in a coffee shop with your future or current colleague, and just have a conversation.

 The most common mistake students make is that they recite their resume and give information the interviewer doesn’t really care about or that can be read on your application.
 This is your time to take the reins and direct the conversation wherever you want to go.
 Not many medical school interview questions allow you to choose the direction of the conversation as much as this one.This is your time to take the reigns and direct the conversation wherever you want to go.
 Click To Tweet